Let's Explore Kubernetes:

 Front Desk Area

-Next, Poppy and Tommy work with the prep chefs to create predefined menus which define what the customers can order including a description of each dish and what preferences they have for their meal.
+Next, Poppy and Tommy work with the prep chefs to create predefined menus.
+The menu describes what customers can order, what each dish contains, and which preferences can be applied.

 Poppy requests a list from the prep chefs outlining available dishes, including ingredients and preparation instructions.
 She uses this to create a menu for the front desk to offer customers.

-The menu includes a list of customer preferences, such as choosing how much they want their meat cooked: rare, medium or well-done.
+The menu includes customer preferences, such as choosing whether meat should be cooked rare, medium, or well done.

 Checkpoint Click here to check in and see what you've learned so far